theman-oj10/CareerSync/docs/DeveloperGuide.md

 **Use Case: Delete Internship Entry From Main Window**

 **MSS:**
-1. User inputs command in the CLI, specifying the index of the internship to be deleted.
+1. User inputs the internship to be deleted.
-2. System displays success message, along with deleted internship's details in the message box.
+2. System displays success message and deleted internship's details in the message box.
-3. Updated Internship list is now visible in the main window, and deleted internship is no longer visible.
+3. Updated Internship list is now visible in the main window.
+4. Deleted internship is no longer visible.

 Use case ends.